Applying for a short-term visa

 Documents to bring

-If you have applied in advance of your travel to the UK, you should have received your short-term study visa.
+If you have applied in advance of your travel to the UK, you should have received your short-term study visa, which is a vignette or sticker in your passport.
 You should still carry all documents submitted with your visa application in your hand luggage and the letter issued to you from Cardiff University.
 You may be asked by the Border Force Officer to present these when you enter the UK.

 If you are applying for the short-term study visa at the UK border you should bring the following in your hand luggage: